tabularelf/gml-cli/README.md

 - macros
 - exit keyword
 - delete keyword (ok it's technically supported but it has bugs so I've disabled it for now)
+- Erroring on non-existing variables (right now variables that don't exist return `undefined`...
+I'll support it in the future)